Why Central Garden Shares Got Sheared

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of pet, lawn, and garden supply company Central Garden & Pet (NASDAQ: CENT) plunged 11% today after its quarterly results disappointed Wall Street
+What: Shares of lawn, garden, and pet products supplier Central Garden and Pet sank 12% today after its quarterly results and guidance disappointed Wall Street.

-The article Why Central Garden Shares Got Sheared originally appeared on Fool.com.Fool contributor Brian Pacampara has no position in any stocks mentioned.
-The Motley Fool has no position in any of the stocks mentioned.
+The article Why Central Garden Shares Got Sheared originally appeared on Fool.com.Fool contributor Brian Pacampara and The Motley Fool have no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.